spraakbanken/sparv/docs/developers-guide/sparv-classes.md

 - `has_attribute`: Return True if the annotation has an attribute.
 - `annotation_name`: Get annotation name (excluding name of any attribute).
 - `attribute_name`: Get attribute name (excluding name of annotation).
+- `size`: Number of values in the annotation.

 **Methods:**